Home>Academics

 BACHELOR LEVEL

-For those wishing to deepen their understanding of digital issues, the Undergraduate College offers an interdisciplinary double degree programme combining courses in mathematics, humanities and social sciences: the Bachelor of Arts and Sciences, "Algorithms and Decisions" with UFR Mathematics of Université de Paris.
-The main focus of this programme is the ways in which our choices, whether individual or collective, are shaped, oriented and sometimes constrained by models and/or sets of instructions that draw on both logic and our everyday lives.
+For those who wish to deepen their understanding of digital issues, the University College offers an interdisciplinary dual degree that combines courses in mathematics, the humanities, and the social sciences: the Bachelor of Arts and Sciences, “Algorithms and Decision-Making,” in partnership with the Mathematics Department at the University of Paris Cité.
+The main focus of this program is the ways in which our choices—whether individual or collective—are shaped, guided, and sometimes constrained by models and/or sets of instructions that draw on both logic and our everyday lives.

 GRADUATE LEVEL